randypowell10/CT-406/ControllerDI/README.md

-## Questions:
+### Questions:
-1. How does Dependency Injection help to write 'Clean Code'
+1. How does Dependency Injection help to write 'Clean Code'?

 2. For your final project, how can you use Inversion of Control in your application?